HermanL02/WarwickUniversity-Notes/202406/Interim Reports.md

 ## Android
 On Android side, our original plan is to integrate and inject WeChat injection tools again to our Android devices, but usually the Android devices have a more strict control over the apps.
 Therefore, to inject WeChat, a rooted device is required for users to use the app.
 However, our previous main goal is to provide a general solution for the non-tech people, but rooting devices requires the users to have a deeper understanding in Android.
 Therefore, we decided to make a supplementary solution for the mobile device.
 This solution is more likely to be a support tool to the main Windows software.

-The key idea of this app is to design a keyboard app, which allows users to save multiple keypairs, and create their own keypair while creating. copied text
+The key idea of this app is to design a keyboard app, which allows users to save multiple keypairs, and create their own keypair. copied text
 During the Master's degree period, it is almost impossible for a student to design a easy to use input method for
 ### Code Structure